#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Weeds are likely poking through in the garden beds, even if you put down landscape fabric liner or mulch to keep them at bay.
-Pull weeds from the root in edible gardens, and dig up the roots if the weed snapped off without them.
-Be sure to get them before they go to seed.
-If you'd like to treat weeds with weed killer, check that it's safe for pets and pollinators — and wear a respirator mask and heavy-duty rubber gloves to ensure that it doesn't touch your lungs or skin.
+Weeds might start peeking through in the garden beds, even if you put down mulch to keep them at bay.
+Be sure to get rid of weeds before they go to seed.
+Pull weeds from the root in gardens you'll be eating from, and dig up the roots if the weed snapped off without them.
+If you'd like to treat weeds with weed killer, check that it's safe for pollinators and pets — and wear a respirator and heavy-duty rubber gloves to ensure that the chemical doesn't touch your lungs or skin.

 If you can water during the early morning or in the evening, that's ideal.
-Watering during the heat of the day means a lot of the moisture will evaporate.
-This applies to whatever you're growing: plants, grass, trees, and veggies.
-Whenever you water, give all the plants a thorough drink.
+A noon or mid-day watering will evaporate quickly, so come back with an evening watering if possible.
+This applies to whatever you're growing: plants, trees, vegetables, and grass.
+Whenever you water, give all the plants a thorough drink, and don't skip it because it's not the best time.
 The plants still need hydration regardless of the time.
-Depending on your lawn's health, grass type, and climate, you may also want to look into applying a lawn fertilizer.
+Depending on your grass type, lawn's health, and climate, you may also want to look into applying a lawn fertilizer.

-After you've planted your plants or flowers, ensure they stay well-fed and hydrated.
-Choose a synthetic or an organic fertilizer that fits your needs and give your garden a boost.
-You can even find one that's formulated for whatever you're growing, whether you need a shrub fertilizer, tomato fertilizer, or a garden fertilizer blend.
+Once you've planted your flowers or plants, you'll need to make sure they're well-fed and hydrated.
+Choose an organic or a synthetic fertilizer that fits your needs and give your garden a boost.
+You can even find one that's formulated for whatever you're growing, whether you need a flower fertilizer, vegetable fertilizer, or a general garden fertilizer blend.
 Only apply as often as instructed on the packaging.
-More is not better here.
 Be sure to water immediately after, as directed, so the plants won't be burned by the fertilizer.

-When you need a break from working in the yard, shelter under a patio umbrella or covered gazebo.
-Attach awnings and sun sails to the shed or house to create shadowy spots to rest under.
+When you need a break from gardening in the sun, shelter beneath a patio umbrella or covered gazebo.
+If you have sturdy structures like a shed or house, make your own shade by attaching sun sails and awnings.
 However, sometimes shade isn't enough because it's extremely humid.
-That's when a patio mister or misting fan can help cool the air and make a stifling afternoon into a relaxing day.
+That's when a patio mister or misting fan can help cool the air and turn a stifling afternoon into a refreshingly relaxing day.
 Go back to swinging in a hammock when that water-cooled air is ready.

 The Home Depot Garden Center at Napa

-As summer rolls in, your landscaping and garden will weather more heat and sun than earlier in the season.
-That means you'll need to consider how to keep things cool with irrigation, shade, and proper tending.
-Just like we can get sunburned, grass can get scorched and trees can lose their leaves prematurely.
-We've got advice to make it through the hotter months.
+As we stretch into the dog days of summer, your landscaping and garden will weather more intense heat and UV rays than earlier in the year.
+You'll need to consider how to keep things cool with shade and irrigation.
+Just like we can get sunburned, annuals can dry out and trees can lose their leaves prematurely.
+We've got guidance to help your lawn, your garden, and your family make it through the hotter months.

 As the weeks tick by, the grass seed or sod you planted will grow taller than what's ideal.
-You'll need to maintain it so it'll look manicured again.
-Keep the lawn in check with a push lawn mower and a string trimmer to knock down any tall grass around trees and hardscaping.
+Eventually, it'll need some maintenance to look fresh and manicured.
+Keep the lawn in check with a lawn mower and a string trimmer to knock down any tall grass around hardscaping and trees.

 Bushes, trees, and shrubs climb toward the sun and lose their shape over time.
 In the summer, they'll be growing fast, filled with buds and blooms before you know it.
-Prune them back to show off their verdant beauty with garden shears and hedge trimmers.
+Trim wild branches to the size you want with the best hedge trimmers for your shrubs.
 It's best to leave major tree maintenance and tree topping to the pros, but you may want to use a pole saw for minor trims and a chainsaw to shape small trees and bushes.

-When you're making sure your garden is watered, don't forget about the bushes, shrubs, and trees.
-They may need less watering than delicate flowers or vegetable plants, but they can still get parched and dry in the summer heat.
-It's not hard to learn how to water trees and bushes — just make sure you aim the water at the roots.
-It'll help prolong the greenery and flowers and keep it from drying out.
+When you're making sure your garden is watered, don't forget about the trees and shrubs.
+They may need less watering than delicate flowers, but they can still get dry and parched in the summer heat.
+It's not hard to learn how to water trees — just aim the water at the roots.
+It'll help prolong the greenery and blossoms and keep it from drying out.

-Also, check for damaged areas on the trees, bushes, and shrubs.
+Also, check for damaged areas on the shrubs and trees.
 Pests can wreak havoc on your greenery if you don't catch them in time.
-Look for holes in leaves, a network of raised lines on tree bark, or spots on bark or leaves.
+Look for a network of raised lines on tree bark, leaves full of holes, or spots on leaves or bark.
 When your leaves look like lace, insects or caterpillars are eating them.
 Spots may indicate a number of issues ranging from bugs to fungus.
 Those scar-like lines on tree bark could mean your tree is infected with borers, an insect that lays eggs inside the bark and then burrows out after it hatches.
-Any of these issues should be researched and cared for as soon as possible, as they may ultimately end the life of your tree or shrub.
+Any of these issues should be researched and cared for as soon as possible, as a severe case may kill all or part of your tree.

 Vines as Decorative Shade

 Plant vines near a trellis or arbor so they'll climb it and give you both beauty and shade.
-Go with native vine plants to attract pollinators.
-Grape vines are a classic choice, but they take time to mature, so you'll enjoy dappled shade but no grapes for a few years.
-Remember to match your vine plants to how much sunlight you receive, as not all of them thrive in full sun.
-As a bonus, many vines put out sweet-smelling flowers with a delightful fragrance you can enjoy.
+Go with viney plants that are native to your area to attract bees and other pollinators.
+Wisteria, morning glories, and honeysuckle are common options for creating a shady and beautiful archway or pathway.
+Remember to match your vine plants to how much sun you receive, as not all of them thrive in full sun.
+As a bonus, many vines put out sweet-smelling flowers, so you can enjoy a delightful fragrance in the cool shade.

-No matter if your perfect summer includes relaxing, gardening, grilling, or finishing your outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
-Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
-Shop online at your leisure, on our Home Depot mobile app anywhere you like, or in the aisles of your Napa store.
+No matter if your perfect summer includes relaxing, gardening, grilling, or finishing outdoor DIY projects, we've got you covered.
+Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
+Shop online at your leisure, on our app anywhere you like, or in the aisles of your Napa store.

 Nearby Stores